Dakila Cua

-Dakila Carlo "Dax" Enriquez Cua (born November 4, 1977) is a Filipino politician who currently serves as the governor of the province of Quirino.
-He also served as vice governor and a member of the House of the Representatives from the Lone District of Quirino.
+Dakila Carlo "Dax" Enriquez Cua (November 4, 1977 – September 15, 2026) was a Filipino politician who served as the governor of Quirino from 2019 until his death on September 15, 2026, a position he previously held from 2007 to 2010.
+He served as representative for the Lone District of Quirino in the House of Representatives of the Philippines from 2010 to 2019.
+He also served as vice governor of Quirino from 2001 to 2007.

-Education
+Early life and education

+Dakila Carlo Enriquez Cua was born in Quezon City on November 4, 1977.
+He was the third among the five children of Junie Cua and Maria Angela Enriquez.

 He finished elementary and secondary education at Xavier School in Greenhills, San Juan.
 He graduated from the University of the Philippines with a degree in business administration.

 Political career

+Early years

 Cua started his political career at the age of 23.
 In 2001, he was elected as Vice Governor of Quirino becoming the youngest vice governor of the country at that time.
 In 2004, he was reelected to a second term.
 His flagship program was the Movement for the Integrated Development of the Youth (MIDY).

+Governor of Quirino (2007–2010)

 In 2007, he was elected Governor of Quirino.
-Among his flagship programs were I LOVE QUIRINO, a tourism and moral recovery program, and Q LIFE or Quirino Livelihood for Everyone, a comprehensive livelihood assistance program.
+Among his flagship programs were I Love Quirino, a tourism and moral recovery program, and Q LIFE or Quirino Livelihood for Everyone, a comprehensive livelihood assistance program.

+House of Representatives (2010–2019)

 In 2010, Cua was elected as Representative of the Lone District of Quirino.
 In Congress, he served as chairman of the House Committees on Ecology, and Ways and Means as well as senior vice chairperson of the House Committees on Appropriations, Economic Affairs and Constitutional Amendments.
 He also served as a Member for the Majority on Energy, Information and Communications Technology.
 He was the principal author of the TRAIN Law, and co-author of the Rice Tarrification Law, the Ease of Doing Business Act and the Philippine Competition Law.
 He was also the principal author of RA 10230, which established Quirino State University (QSU) by integrating the Quirino State College (QSC), the Quirino Polytechnic College (QPC), and the Maddela Institute of Technology (MIT).

+Governor of Quirino (2019–2026)

+Cua was elected as Governor of Quirino again in the 2019 election, succeeding his father Junie Cua who held the post from 2010.
+After Cua died in office on September 15, 2026, his Vice Governor Julius Caesar Vaquilar was sworn in as the new executive head of the province two days later.

 Personal life

-Cua is the eldest son of Junie Cua and Maria Angela Enriquez-Cua.
-His father served as Governor of Quirino from 2010 to 2019 and previously served as its Representative from 1987 to 1998 and from 2001 to 2010.
-His mother served as Representative from 1998 to 2001.
+Dax Cua was part of a political family.
+His father, Junie Cua, served as Governor of Quirino from 2010 to 2019 and previously served as its Representative from 1988 to 1998 and from 2001 to 2010.
+His mother, Maria Angela Enriquez, served as Representative from 1998 to 2001.

 In 2011, he married Midy Nacague, who has been the incumbent representative of Quirino since 2022.
-They have three children.
+They had three children.